We Can!® County: Armstrong County, Pennsylvania

 Among its many successes influencing individual and family behavior change in the heart of Western Pennsylvania, HEALTHY Armstrong has promoted We Can! in the following ways:

-Healthy Recipe of the Week: From October 2008 through the fall of 2009, HEALTHY Armstrong will be cooking up a countywide campaign to help residents understand the importance of proper food choices, nutritional content, and portion control.
-The group partnered with several grocery stores throughout the county, offering weekly healthy recipes which are featured in a prominent grocery display.
+Healthy Recipe of the Week: Since October 2008, HEALTHY Armstrong has been cooking up a countywide campaign to help residents understand the importance of proper food choices, nutritional content, and portion control.
+The group partners with several grocery stores throughout the county, offering weekly healthy recipes that are featured in a prominent grocery display.
 The intent is to make people aware of the We Can! program, let them know they have easy access to healthy food choices, and give them a way to prepare those foods.

-As of spring 2009, We Can! programming was underway in seven elementary and middle schools in Armstrong County.
+We Can! programming currently occurs in seven elementary and middle schools in Armstrong County.

 As mentioned earlier, HEALTHY Armstrong is a coalition comprised of many partners, including the following: